pjc0247/Slacker/guide_en.md

 ```

 __Using regular expressions__<br>
-You can pass a regular expression, and match result will be filled in `msg` object.
+You can also use a regular expression, and match result will be filled in `msg` object.
 ```cs
 [Subscribe("^echo\\s(.+)$")]
 public void OnEcho(Message msg){